TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

     - Prioritized this approach over text parsing for more accurate data representation
     - Added fallback to text parsing if tabular_data deserialization fails
     - This ensures the memory row holds the actual data with correct fields and values

+12. **Runtime Reflection for Dependency Injection**: Implemented a reflection-based approach in Program.cs to inject dependencies:
+    - Created MemoryHelper class with reflection methods to access internal Kernel Memory components
+    - Added GetMemoryDbFromKernelMemory method to extract the IMemoryDb instance from IKernelMemory
+    - Added SetMemoryOnTabularExcelDecoders method to inject the IMemoryDb into TabularExcelDecoder instances
+    - This approach is a workaround for pipeline initialization limitations but introduces reliance on internal implementation details

 ## Rate Limiting Considerations